3 Ways To Introduce New Colours To Your Wardrobe

 Don’t worry about throwing an entire outfit of colour together, especially if you’ve been in black for the last decade.
 Just start small, and it can have an amazing effect on your mood, let alone the way you look.
 Try just a piece of jewellery (think gold!), a scarf, or even a handbag.
 A navy outfit with a bright yellow shoulder bag or yellow shoes can look amazing!

 3. Experiment with colour pairings.

 It’s not just the colours you wear that make a difference, but the way you put them together.
-Green worn with cream gives a springtime look, whereas with red (its complimentary colour) it can help give drive and energy.
-Black with green can look stunning for a glamourous evening outfit or a professional business look.
+Green worn with cream gives a springtime look, whereas red (its complementary colour) can help give drive and energy.
+Black with green can look stunning for a glamorous evening outfit or a professional business look.
 Think about how colours go together before your next big colour buy.

-Go-on!
-Give colour a go!
-And, for inspiration, have a look at this Kurt Geiger bag I’m currently doting on (available here).
+And, for inspiration, have a look at this Kurt Geiger bag I’m currently doting on.